-Star hop from Altair and head down towards Deneb in a straight line.
+Star-hop from Altair and head down towards Deneb in a straight line.
 You will land on M27 about one-third of the way there.

-Also note that an open cluster, NGC 6830 containing just about 30 stars lies just a couple degrees west of the nebula.
+Also note that an open cluster, NGC 6830 containing just about 30 stars lies just a couple of degrees west of the nebula.

 The photo attached below was taken with only 1 hour and a half worth of exposures, using our unmodified Canon 7D Mark II DSLR camera.
 We chose to do 6 minutes of exposure for each of the frames.
-This is pretty long as we now often do 3 minutes for most targets, but we were hoping that doubling the exposure time for each individual frames would help bring out the red "X" shape inside the nebula.
+This is pretty long as we now often do 3 minutes for most targets, but we were hoping that doubling the exposure time for each individual frame would help bring out the red "X" shape inside the nebula.
 This is particularly difficult to obtain if using a DSLR that is not modified or does not have a Hydrogen Alpha clip-on filter.

-Rho Ophiuchi is, in our opinion, the best wide field Astrophotography target to capture during the Summer season.
+Rho Ophiuchi is, in our opinion, the best wide-field astrophotography target to capture during the summer season.
 This cloud complex is located in the constellation of Ophiuchus, very close to the brightest region of the Milky Way band.